biocompibens/SME/README.md

 1. Open an image stack

 2. In the "plugins" menu press "SME Stacking".
 If the stack is single channel, it will be processed directly.
-If the stack is multi channel (that you can create from separate channels using "Image>Color>Merge Channels"), you will be asked to specify the reference channel from which the manifold is computed.
+If the stack is multi channel (can be create from separate channels using "Image>Color>Merge Channels"), you will be asked to specify the reference channel from which the manifold is computed.
 The extraction is then processed from all channel to produced a color 2D image.

 3. Be patient!
 Depending on the size of the image the process can take between 1 and 10 minutes.